ieeevardhaman/icmlsc-website/pages/submission.md

 #### Information and Guidelines for Authors:

 Prospective authors are invited to submit original and unpublished research papers by the deadline, for publication in the conference proceedings and for oral presentation during the conference.
-All submissions should be written in English with a maximum paper length of seven (8 to 12) printed pages including (figures, tables and references) in IoP Press LNCS format preferably in LaTeX.
+All submissions should be written in English with a maximum paper length of seven (8 to 12) printed pages including (figures, tables and references) in IoP Press format.

 Two maximum additional pages are allowed on payment basis of Rs.700/per page.